federicorossatto/PLAN2SHOW/README.md

 ## Workspace

 At first launch, PLAN2SHOW asks where the workspace should be stored.
 The selected location is saved in `plan2show_config.json` next to `plan2show.py`.
+This file is local to your machine and is not tracked by git.

 ```text
 workspace/